pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_4.md

 ---

 #### **Exercise 3: Enable Backup Protection for the VM**

 Finally, enable backup protection for the Earth Command virtual machine using the policy you just created.
+- First, retrieve the VM ID using the `az vm show` command.
+- Then, use the `az backup protection enable-for-vm` command to enable backup protection for the virtual machine.

 <details>
 <summary>💡 Show Solution</summary>